alex1075/PhD-old/README.md

 		- [ ] Implementaton of cyclegan for image manipulation
 			- [x] Getting all the packages to work together
 			- [ ] Getting the cycleGan to work
+		- [ ] auto-cropping of subjects out of original image
+			- [ ] TBD
+		- [ ] use of other ML technique to automatically sort out the cropped images
+			- [ ] TBD
 	- [ ] test with different architectures of ML
 		- [ ] SMV
 		- [ ] Random forests